rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3-injected.md

 In my example, the contract address is `0xc864D0fef177A69aFa8E302A1b90e450910A4c3E`.

-# Client-Side Application - The frontend
+# Client-Side Application - The front end

 Now let's start building out the client-side application that will talk to our smart contract.